vincentsmuda/TheExterminator/readme.md

 # The Exterminator
 A lightweight QA helper for clients to use when reporting bugs.
+Still in a pre-alpha state

 # Installation
 Just require it in your html. easy peasy.